 Our soaps begin with a base of olive oil, coconut oil, palm oil, sweet almond oil, and shea butter.
 Victorian soap recipes often included tallow which can be quite greasy.
-Instead, I improved upon the 19th century recipes with my own unique blend of botanical oils and butters which is much more pleasant to work with and creates an exceptional bar of soap with a wonderfully bubbly lather and superb moisturizing and hydration for your skin.
+Instead, I improved upon the 19th century recipes with my own unique blend of botanical oils and butters which is much more pleasant to work with and creates an exceptional bar of homemade soap with a wonderfully bubbly lather and superb moisturizing and hydration for your skin.

-To turn the oils and butters into soap, I follow a method very similar to how the Victorians made their soap.
+To turn the essential oils and butters into soap, I follow a method very similar to how the Victorians made their soap.
 Known today as "hot process" soap-making, lye is added to the oils to create a process called saponification.
 (To learn more about saponification, visit the Soap Queen blog for some fun articles.)

 The Victorians typically made their soap in large pots over a fire.
 I've modernized the process a bit by using a crockpot, but I still follow the same process our Victorian ancestors used over 100 years ago!

 After the soap has "cooked", the lye is now completely worked into the oils and is not present in the finished soap, making it safe to use right away...and perfectly soapy!

 After the lye has done its job, I blend herbs and flowers into the soap mixture to add a bit of gentle exfoliation.
 (Psst...If you prefer a soap without exfoliation, try our Lemon Zen soap; it's my favorite to use as a facial soap, too!)

 Now it's time to add the essential oils that give our soap the wonderful Victorian-inspired scents you know and love!

 After mixing everything together, I pour the soap into molds and finish it off with some fun swirls because, well, why not? 😉